The Future of Aerospace Lies in Design-based Innovation. A Second Interview with Francesca Parotti

 It's important to keep in mind that design is a cross-disciplinary field.
 I myself am an engineer, increasingly blending with design skills.

-2. What is meant by a design-based innovation approach in this sector?
+2. What is meant by a Design-based Approach to Innovation in this Sector?

 Our primary focus is to ground everything in the user experience, embracing a "human-centered" approach to the fullest extent possible.
 That is, in a nutshell, prioritizing the user and putting it at the center of the process.
 This inherently means engaging in "disruptive innovation": breaking loops that could be unfavorable to the user to transform the process into a “virtuous circle”.